Ed Maverick: 2001–2017: early years

-2018-2020: MPLLETC, Transiciones and rise to fame
+2018–2020: MPLLETC, Transiciones and rise to fame

-In 2018, Maverick released his debut studio album entitled Mix pa' llorar en tu cuarto through the independent record label Eidan Box Records.
-The song "Fuentes de Ortiz", his second song written by himself was included on the album; and with the passing of the months went viral on social media and would end up becoming his first commercial success, after signing a contract with Universal Music Mexico and GST Talent in 2019, his debut album was reissued in physical stores and digital platforms under the Universal label, which reached number two on the Mexican Albums Chart, "Acurrucar" was released as the second single from the album.
+The independent record label Eidan Box Records, located in Chihuahua, invited him to record songs in their studios, and he began to record songs on said label, to later release them on digital platforms.
+In 2018, Maverick released his debut studio album entitled Mix pa' llorar en tu cuarto through Eidan Box.
+The song "Fuentes de Ortiz", his second song written by himself was included on the album; and with the passing of the months went viral on social media and would end up becoming his first commercial success, an early cut of a music video for "Fuentes de Ortiz" was recorded and released.

+In December 2018, Maverick traveled to Mexico City at the "band bazaar", a massive event where independent artists sell their merchandise and perform live, during the event Maverick met rapper Lng/SHT and got his contact.
+As the days passed, Lng/SHT called him to have a meeting with manager Chok Fermoso.

+Fermoso signed Maverick to his talent agency, becomes his manager, and gets him a record deal with Universal Music Mexico in March 2019, his debut album was reissued in physical stores and digital platforms under the Universal label, and then reached number two on the Mexican Albums Chart, "Fuentes de Ortiz" and "Acurrucar" were released as singles from the album, and a music video for "Fuentes de Ortiz" was reshot.
 By May 2019, Maverick had already become one of the most viral Mexican artists on Spotify.
 That same year he performed for the first time at the National Auditurium's "Lunario" and the Teatro Metropolitán in Mexico City, setting the record for being the Mexican artist who sold out his dates at the venue the fastest.
 In the same year his debut album received a gold record from the Asociación Mexicana de Productores de Fonogramas (AMPROFON).
 He released his second studio album Transiciones (2019).

 Through his rapidly growing fame in Mexico, Maverick suffered from a massive attack perpetuated by fans and some digital creators on social networks, receiving almost daily messages inciting hate, suicide and death threats directly towards him and his family.
 In November 2019, he released a statement through Twitter in which he explained that he would close his account and stay away of the media for a while.
 In the external statement:

-In 2020 he reappeared with his first live album Ed Maverick en el Metropólitan (2020) performing the hits of the first two albums and included the song "Ropa de Bazar" with Bratty, and at the beginning of the same year the AMPROFON gave him the diamond record for "Fuentes de Ortiz" for selling 300,000 digital copies, double platinum for "Acurrucar", platinum and gold for "Del Río" and "Ropa de Bazar", platinum for "Quiero" and Mix Pa' Llorar en Tu Cuarto, and the gold record for "Siempre Estoy Pa' Ti" and "WRU".
-In addition to the release of his debut extended play Esto No Tiene Nada Que Ver con Eduardo.
+In 2020 he reappeared with the live album Ed Maverick en el Metropólitan (2020) performing the hits of his first two albums and included the song "Ropa de Bazar" with Bratty, and at the beginning of the same year the AMPROFON gave him the diamond record for "Fuentes de Ortiz" for selling over 300,000 equivalent units, double platinum for "Acurrucar", platinum and gold for "Del Río" and "Ropa de Bazar", platinum for "Quiero" and Mix Pa' Llorar en Tu Cuarto, and the gold record for "Siempre Estoy Pa' Ti" and "WRU".
+In addition to the release of his debut EP Esto No Tiene Nada Que Ver con Eduardo.